What Kind of Espresso Machine Should I Buy for My Coffee Shop?

 We began by researching common brands and visiting local coffee shops that used machines such as La Marzocco and Synesso.
 During this process, a friend told me about the Retro Espresso Machine by Fracino.
 These espresso machines are unique because they pull the espresso shots with manual levers rather than a button system.
 It is user friendly, produces high quality espresso, and has a very eye-catching design.
 I also appreciated that I could perform its simple maintenance process!
 We purchased the Retro Fracino, and it worked so well that we purchased two more for our second location and became one of Fracino’s US distributors.
 (Visit shilohcoffeesupply.com to see our selection.)

-Used or refurbished espresso machines can (and often do) cost you more time and money in the long run if (when) they break down or need constant expensive repairs.
+Regardless of the espresso machine you choose, it is vital that you purchase a brand-new unit.
+Used or refurbished espresso machines often cost more time and money in the long run due to frequent, expensive repairs.
 The espresso machine is the heart and soul of your coffee shop.
-This one piece of equipment creates the majority of your income, and so you want to invest in a dependable espresso machine that is made from quality parts.
+Since this one piece of equipment produces the majority of your coffee shop’s income, I highly recommend investing in a dependable espresso machine made from quality parts.